jdevfullstack/github-stats-guide/README.md

 discussions, reviewing code, and contributing to documentation.

-Think of GitHub as more than just a coding platform—it's a collaborative space similar to Google Docs.
+Think of GitHub as more than just a coding platform — it's an interactive space similar to any other social media.
 Engaging in diverse activities on GitHub can provide a more accurate representation of your contributions and skills.